7-Segment Display Connection (Common Anode & Common Cathode)

 For multi-digit displays(e.g.; 2-digit, 3-digit, 4-digit) you might have additional pins for selecting which digit is active.
 Connect these digit control pins to your device output pins.
 You'll need to cycle through the digits quickly to give the illusion of multiple digits being displayed simultaneously.

 Remember that the connection details can vary based on whether you're using a common anode or common cathode display and the specific microcontroller you're using.
-Always refer to the datasheets of the display and the microcontroller for accurate pinout information and voltage levels.
+Always refer to the display and microcontroller datasheets for accurate pinout information and voltage levels.

 If you're new to electronics, it's a good practice to start with a simple circuit on a breadboard before making any permanent connections.
 This allows you to test and verify your connections before committing to soldering or more permanent setups.